kaisershahid/phelix/src/Api/Service/readme.md

 Metadata describes the properties themselves.
 These can be used for things like auto-generating UI, validating configuration values, etc.

+## Component

+Components are plain PHP objects by default.
+The following is expected:

+1. components must have a null constructor
+2. dependency injection is done through reflection
+3. activation and deactivation methods must be explicitly defined if required and accept the following parameters: `DinoTech\Phelix\Api\ServiceProperties`

+### Factory

+tood

 ## Lifecycle

 ### Statuses